UniversalDependencies/UD_Nheengatu-CompLin/README.md

 https://github.com/CompLin/nheengatu

-So far, the treebank includes examples from Moore, Facundes, and Pires (1994), Casasnovas (2006), Cruz (2011), Comunidade de Terra Preta (2013), Navarro (2016), Alencar (2021) and Avila (2021) as weel as from the New Testament (Novo Testamento na língua Nyengatu, 1973/2019).
+So far, the treebank includes examples from Moore, Facundes, and Pires (1994), Casasnovas (2006), Cruz (2011), Comunidade de Terra Preta (2013), Navarro (2016), Alencar (2021), and Avila (2021) as well as from the New Testament (Novo Testamento na língua Nyengatu, 1973/2019).

 # Acknowledgments